geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-18/meeting-transcript.md

 We can find you some lines.

 **Chenyu** [00:43:26]
-Delete ptx.
+Delete PTX.

 **Geohot** [00:43:29]
-Well, we just got a beautiful refactor of ptx merged.
+Well, we just got a beautiful refactor of PTX merged.
 And there's clearly 20 lines that can go from that refactor.
 He didn't delete them because he wanted to make process preplay match.
 So you say there's still a bit more you want to do to clean up the PR for WebGPU?